Souled Out (1998): Storylines

 The event featured wrestlers from pre-existing scripted feuds and storylines.
 Wrestlers portrayed villains, heroes, or less distinguishable characters in the scripted events that built tension and culminated in a wrestling match or series of matches.

 At Starrcade, Randy Savage provided a distraction to Lex Luger during his match against Savage's teammate Buff Bagwell, allowing Bagwell to win the match.
 Luger defeated Bagwell in a rematch the following night on Nitro and then challenged Savage to a match.
 Luger defeated Savage in a short match on the following week's Nitro.
 Luger then cost Savage, a match against Chris Adams by hitting Savage with a steel chair on the debut episode of Thunder.
 Later on the show, it was announced that Luger would face Savage at Souled Out.

+Larry Zbyszko's rivalry with the nWo, particularly Scott Hall, had been brewing since Zbyszko confronted Eric Bischoff and threw him off of the Nitro set in the spring of 1997.
+In October, Zbyszko counted a pin against Hall and Syxx to allow the Steiner Brothers to regain the WCW World Tag Team Championship.
+Later, at Halloween Havoc, Zbyszko officiated the match between Hall and Luger.
+He initially counted the fall for Hall, but reversed his decision after consulting a replay showing Syxx's interference behind Zbyszko's back.
+Luger won the restarted match, but after the match he fell victim to an attack by Hall, Syxx, and Bischoff.
+At Starrcade, in a match where control of Nitro was at stake, Zbyszko won after special referee Bret Hart disqualified Bischoff for putting a metal plate in his shoe.